Data Frames - Part 2

 show()

-If there is a large number of coefficients, we can also display their histogram or a boxplot as a summary statistics.
+If there are a large number of coefficients, we can also display their histogram or boxplot as summary statistics.

 The Average Correlation per Column

-On a higher level, we can calculate the overall or average correlation per data column.
-We achieve this by averaging over either the rows or the columns of the correlation matrix.
+On a higher level, we can calculate the overall, or average correlation per data column.
+This can be achieved by averaging over either the rows or the columns of the correlation matrix.
 Because our similarity measure is undirected, both ways of summing yield the same result.

-However, we need to consider the sign.
-The correlation coefficients can be positive or negative.
-As such, adding for instance +1 ans -1 would yield an average of zero even though both indicate perfect correlation and anti-correlation, respectively.
-We address this by using the absolute value abs, ignoring the sign.
+However, we need to consider whether the value is positive or negative.
+Correlation coefficients can be either positive or negative.
+As such, adding for instance +1 and -1 would yield an average of 0, even though both indicate perfect correlation and anti-correlation, respectively.
+This can be addressed by using the absolute value abs, and ignoring the sign.

-To average, we use function mean.
-This function by default averages over all values of the matrix.
-To obtain the five values by averaging over the columns, we specify the ‘axis’ keyword argument as 0.
+In order to average, we can use the NumPy function: mean.
+This function defaults to averaging over all values of the matrix.
+In order to obtain the five values by averaging over the columns, we specify the ‘axis’ keyword argument must be specified as 0.

 PYTHON